 Looking for simple ongoing support?
-My Basic Maintenance Plan provides up to one hour of small fixes, content edits or consultation each month, for just £45 per month.
+My Basic Maintenance Plan provides up to an hour of fixes, content edits or phone/email consultation each month, for just £45 per month.
 Unused time expires after 30 days.

 The Basic Maintenance Plan has a three month minimum contract, then renews monthly.

 Most tasks involve diagnosis, design (for content, layout or code solutions), implementation, testing and feedback from you.
 These can rarely be predicted precisely, so prepaid Credits simplify billing.